 To hike to The Living Room, park near the entrance of Red Butte Garden on Wakara Way.
 There are a couple of side trails that begin at the edge of the street.
 Follow these up to a dirt road where a gas pipeline is buried (several signs warn you of this).
 Go right and walk the road until there is a trail on the left.
 Take this trail to a fork.
 At this point, go right into a thick, scrub oak forest in a gully.
-The trail is well maintained aside from a deep crack in the middle carved out by snow melt.
+The trail is well maintained, aside from a deep crack in the middle carved out by snowmelt.

 The trail to The Living Room goes straight up this gully until it ascends above the trees and into the open.
-Brush, rocks and wild flowers comprise the landscape where the hike goes over a ridge and along a steep sidewall where a left turn at another fork leads south to The Living Room.
+Brush, rocks, and wildflowers comprise the landscape where the hike goes over a ridge and along a steep sidewall where a left turn at another fork leads south to The Living Room.

-Check out the Triplog.
+Check out the Triplogs.